 From coral reefs and Mayan ruins to volcanoes and mountains, Mexico has a lot to offer to visitors.
-Though known for beautiful beaches, party towns and tourist-friendly colonial cities, Mexico national parks show another, more authentic side of the country.
+Though known for beautiful beaches, party towns, and tourist-friendly colonial cities, Mexico’s national parks show another, more authentic side of the country.

 Which of these Mexico national parks will you visit first?

-This post was contributed by Shelley, of Travel Mexico Solo.
+This post was contributed by Shelley of Travel Mexico Solo.
 She is a former Miami travel magazine editor who ditched the office for the world!
-After traveling solo to 14 states in Mexico, she now lives in Merida, Mexico full time.
-Shelley now helps other women cross Solo Travel and Mexico Travel off their bucket list through her blog and Dream To Destination podcast.
+After traveling solo to 14 states in Mexico, she now lives in Merida, Mexico, full time.
+Shelley now helps other women cross Solo Travel and Mexico Travel off their bucket lists through her blog and Dream To Destination podcast.